arzuveer/Lilac-Website/README.md

 # LILAC WEBSITE

-A beauty product website having a navigation bar where you can see a login page services and contact page as well.
+A beauty product website having a navigation as well as a login page , services and contact page as well.

 ## Prerequisites